CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-microsoft-azure.md

 1. Login to the [Azure portal](https://portal.azure.com/) using your Microsoft Account.
 2. Select *Azure Active Directory* in the menu, and then *Properties*
 3. Copy and take note of the **Directory ID** for later.
-4. Next select *App registrations*, within the Azure Active Diretory panel
+4. Next select *App registrations*, within the Azure Active Directory panel
 5. Create a *New Application Registration* with the following values:
     * Name: CenturyLink-CAM
     * Application Type: Web app / API